davidpacold/workers-airtable-form/README.md

 $ wrangler secret put TURNSTILE_SECRET
 Enter the secret text you would like assigned to the variable TURNSTILE_SECRET :
 ******
-🌀  Creating the secret for TURNSTILE_SECRET
+🌀  Creating the secret for the Worker "workers-airtable-form" ✨  Success!
-✨  Success!
 Uploaded secret TURNSTILE_SECRET.
 ```